khakhalin/notes/02_Regression.md

 > This trace thing here is pretty annoying, but it works.
 If we E() the left part, we get a E() of sum_ij (x_i x_j C⁻¹ij), which is p^2 terms.
 But if you open this trace(C∙C⁻¹), you get the same expression (j coming from trace-sum, and j from internal multiplication).
 So E() indeed gives the trace(), and then as trace() only runs through p terms, and all of these terms happen to be =1 by def of CC⁻¹, we get what we get.

 Which means that the higher the number of dimensions, the worse the error (variance).
 Now, some methods are worse than others: linear regression is actually faring OK, while some (like KNN regressor) get cursed pretty fast (ESLII p26), but the gist is the same for all.
+If you simulate this, you have diff deterioration curves for different data assumptions.
 IRL, we try to be in-between these two extremes (linear regression and 1NN) using some info (or assumptions) about the structure of the data.

+## Philosophy of modeling
+In spirit, all models are about setting local and global constraints on the behavior of predictor (such as **behavior in the neighborhood**, that is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
+Some methods (kernels, trees) make this granularity parameter explicit, some don't.
+And high dimensionality is a problem for all methods, regardless of how they work.

+ESLII defines 3 broad classes of model smoothing / constraining:
+* Roughness penalty
+* Kernel methods (aka local regression)
+* Basis functions and dictionaries

+**Roughness penalty**: Use basic RSS (Residual Sum of Squares) with an explicit penalty: L = RSS(f) + λJ(f), where J grows as f() becomes too rough.
+For example, defining J as λ∫(f'')²dx leads to **cubic smoothing splines** as an optimal solution.
+Roughness penalty can be interpreted in a Bayesian way, as a log-prior.

+**Kernel methods**: explicitly specify local neighborhoods, and a type of function to fit it locally.
+The neighborhood is defined by the kernel function K(x0,x) that acts as weights for x around x0.
+Gaussian Kernel: K = 1/λ exp( - |x-x0|² / 2λ).
+The simplest way to use kernels, is to calculate a weighted average (aka Nadaraya–Watson kernel regression): f(x0) = ∑ K(x0,x_i)∙y_i / ∑ K(x0,x_i).

+Or we can set some sort of smooth f(x), and use kernels for RSS calculations: RSS(x0) = ∑ K(x,x0)∙(y-f(x))² , where ∑ runs through all (x_i, y_i).
+If we assume f(x) = θ0 + θx, we get **local linear regression**.
+KNNs (see [[03_Classification]]) can also be considered a subtype of a kernal method, just with a weird step-wise kernel.

+**Basis functions**: includes linear and polynomial regressions, but the idea is that you have a basis of functions on R^n, and project into it: f = ∑_i θ_i h_i(x).
+Examples: **polynomial splines**; **radial basis functions** K(μ, x) defined around few centroids μ (not around every data point, as in kernel methods!).
+Gausssian kernels are still popular.
+Feed-forward **Deep Learning** also belongs here, with basis functions defined by network design.

 ## Ridge regression